Schott Pharma: History

 In 1887, Otto Schott developed borosilicate glass, a form of glassware used to reagent bottles and flasks.
 From 1911, Schott manufactured borosilicate glass tubing for the production of pharmaceutical ampoules and vials.

 Schott Pharma was established as a standalone company in 2022 under the name Schott Pharma AG & Co.
 KGaA through an equity carve-out (or spin-off) from Schott AG, a manufacturer of specialty glass and glass-ceramics.
 In the same year, the company announced their plans to present an IPO, but this was reportedly postponed to 2023 due to the Russian invasion of Ukraine.

 In June 2023, Schott Pharma announced plans to hold the IPO in September 2023.
 This plan was enacted in September, with Schott Pharma going public on the Frankfurt Stock Exchange.
-The IPO was initially priced at 27€ per share, and a potential valuation of up to 4.1 billion euros, but increased the share price to 30€ the following day.
+The IPO was initially priced at €27 per share, and a potential valuation of up to 4.1 billion euros, but increased the share price to €30 the following day.
 The IPO was the largest of the year in Germany.
 In December 2023, Schott Pharma was included in the SDAX.
-In September 2024, Schott Pharma was promoted to the MDAX.
+Between September 2024 and March 2025, it was also listed in the MDAX.

 Production & Manufacturing

-The company is headquartered in Mainz and operates in 16 locations across 14 countries.
+Schott Pharma is headquartered in Mainz, Germany, and operates manufacturing sites in Europe, North America, South America, and Asia.